-ISL 2020-21 second phase Fixtures: Kolkata derby on February 19, full fixtures, match timings and more | Goal.com
+ISL 2020-21 second phase fixtures: Kolkata derby on February 19, full fixtures, match timings and more | Goal.com

-The seventh edition of the Indian Super League (ISL) will kick-off on November 20 with an exciting match that pits defending champions ATK Mohun Bagan against Kerala Blasters at the GMC Stadium in Bambolim, Goa.
+The seventh edition of the Indian Super League (ISL) will kicked off on November 20 with an exciting match that pitted defending champions ATK Mohun Bagan against Kerala Blasters at the GMC Stadium in Bambolim, Goa.

-The second match of the season will see NorthEast United FC play Mumbai City FC at the Tilak stadium in Vasco on November 21.
+The second match of the season saw NorthEast United play Mumbai City FC at the Tilak Stadium in Vasco on November 21.

-Last year's League Shield winners FC Goa will be up against Bengaluru FC on November 22 while Odisha FC will take on Hyderabad FC in their season opener the following day.
-November 24 will be special for Owen Coyle as his Jamshedpur FC will open their campaign against his former team Chennaiyin FC.

-Meanwhile, new entrants SC East Bengal have a tasty season opener against their arch-rivals ATK Mohun Bagan on November 27 at the Tilak Maidan stadium.

-Fixtures for only the first 11 rounds, which consists of 55 matches, have been released right now.
-The schedule for the remaining 55 league matches will be published in December post clarity on calendar dates of Asian Football Confederation (AFC) Competitions matches.

-The entire tournament will be held behind closed doors in Goa, thanks in no small part to the Covid-19 pandemic which means the teams will have to stay in a bio-bubble for the duration of the tournament.
+The entire tournament is being held behind closed doors in Goa, due to the Covid-19 pandemic which means the teams will have to stay in a bio-bubble for the duration of the tournament.

-The teams have already started their pre-season in tough circumstances in Goa and will be looking to get themselves in shape with very little time left for the start of the tournament.
+The teams completed their pre-season in tough circumstances in Goa and the short pre-season has had an impact in their displays in the first half of the tournament.

 Table of Contents